jaeheejung/jaeheejung.github.io/papers.md

 #### Working Papers

 Jung, Jae-Hee and Zeynep Somer-Topcu.
 "United We Stand, Divided We Fall?
-The Effects of Parties’ Brexit Rhetoric on Voters’ Perceptions of Party Positions." _Under review_.
+The Effects of Parties’ Brexit Rhetoric on Voters’ Perceptions of Party Positions." _Revise and resubmit_.

 Jung, Jae-Hee and Margit Tavits.
 "Do Referendums Change Voter Attitudes?"